-And then two major life events solidified that I didn't need to answer these questions.
-These questions had already been answered and I knew what kind of work I really did but I was the only one who could own it wholly.
+And then two major life events solidified and I didn't need to answer these questions.
+These questions had already been answered, and I knew what kind of work I really did - but I was the only one who could own it wholly.
 No one could give me permission.
 I had to grant it myself.

 Before my dad passed away we had a conversation that will stick with me forever.
 We were standing in the kitchen and I told him that I had finally admitted to myself that I was deeply DIS-interested in helping people mend their lives.
 This may seem like a subtle realization but I had been banging my head against the wall (not literally) for years wishing this work fulfilled me.

-I also have no desire to help people set big goals and inch their way toward what they believe is more happiness driven by some external need to see themselves in a place other there where they are right now.
-This is what most coaching is predicated on and while it's useful it is a micro sliver of the whole picture.
+I also have no desire to help people set big goals and inch their way toward what they believe is more happiness driven by some external need to see themselves in a place other than where they are right now.
+This is what most coaching is predicated on and while it's useful, it is a micro-sliver of the whole picture.

 So, then, what DO I want?

-I want to sit with you as you have the most life-giving conversation about your life and witness you coming home to your True Nature.
+I want to sit with you as you have the most life-giving conversations about your life and I want to witness you coming home to your True Nature.